 Imagine struggling to follow conversations at work, or always having to turn your ear to understand a friend, or worrying that you won’t notice sudden warning noises when crossing the street.
 Even with “one good ear”, everyday life with single-sided deafness can be exhausting.

-Today, we’re going to look at how cochlear implants can restore binaural hearing—hearing with both ears—making them an ideal treatment option for single-sided deafness.
+Today, we’re going to look at how cochlear implants can help to restore binaural hearing—hearing with both ears—making them an ideal treatment option for single-sided deafness.
 This introduction to binaural hearing is the beginning of our series on single-sided deafness & cochlear implants.
-Later in this series, we’ll go into the details of how a cochlear implant can significantly improve speech understanding, make listening easier, and effectively restore sound localization.1
+Later in this series, we’ll go into the details of how a cochlear implant can significantly improve speech understanding, make listening easier, and effectively help to restore sound localization.1

 Monaural Treatment Options for Unilateral Hearing Loss